 If you’re looking for a smaller trampoline perfect for young children, Skywalker has a great mini trampoline option, too!
 I like that this one also has a safety net – not as far to fall, but still good to have that extra peace of mind!

-Another trampoline that has gotten positive reviews is the Zupapa round trampoline!
+Another large trampoline that has gotten positive reviews is the Zupapa round trampoline!
 This one also comes in different sizes and has a safety enclosure.
 There’s a very good warranty on most of the parts and, in some cases, free replacement parts!
 If you like round trampolines, this would be a good choice!

 JumpKing Rectangular Trampoline

 This rectangular trampoline is an investment, but it’s worth taking a look if you want something that’s good for gymnastics!
-In terms of fitness trampolines, you really can’t go wrong with a well-built rectangle with a good net enclosure!
+In terms of fitness trampolines and best rectangular trampolines, you really can’t go wrong with a well-built rectangle with a good net enclosure!

 ORCC Round Trampoline